-ADVISORY: One year of English language instruction and ESL-065PC or ESLN-065PC; stage-appropriate placement by the ESL placement process
+ADVISORY: One year of English language instruction and ESL-065PC or ESLN-065PC; Entry/Bridge stage placement by the ESL placement process

-This is the second step in the two-course "Entering/Bridge" stage in the LMC General ESL oral communication instructional sequence.
-This foundational English for General Purposes (EGP) course is designed to help non-native English-speaking students continue to improve their aural acuity and oral intelligibility and confidence to a high-beginning to lowintermediate level of proficiency.
+This is the second step in the two-course certificate-based "Entering/ Bridge" stage in the LMC General ESL oral communication instructional sequence.
+This foundational Credit English for General Purposes (EGP) course is designed to help non-native English-speaking students continue to improve their aural acuity and oral intelligibility and confidence to a high-beginning to low-intermediate level of proficiency.
 Students will progress in learning about and practicing general conversation skills and North American English pronunciation features such as voicing, aspiration, mouth and tongue position, intonation, stress, emphasis, rhythm, linking, vowels, consonants, syllables, thought groups, and phonetic and spelling rules.
 Instructional emphasis is placed on focused awareness raising and practice of discrete sounds, connected speech patterns, and applied conversational use.
 This second entering/bridge-stage English for General Purposes (EGP) pronunciation and conversation course is three levels below transfer.
 The completion of it and its initial step counterpart, ESL-065PC, along with the other General ESL courses, serve as a bridge into the English for Academic Purposes (EAP) ESL courses.
-It is recommended that students concurrently enroll in the other second-step entering/bridge-stage General ESL courses - ESL-075G, ESL-075VR, and ESL-075W - as offered in the schedule of classes.
+It is recommended that students concurrently enroll in the other initial and second step entering/bridge General ESL courses - ESL-065G & ESL-075G, ESL-065VR & ESL-075VR, and ESL-065W & ESL-075W - as offered in the schedule of classes.
 May not be repeated.
 P/NP